Chicano studies: 1970s

 In 1970, the first volume of Aztlán: A Journal of Chicano Studies was published by students at the University of California, Los Angeles (UCLA).
-Aztlán had a big influence on the discourse surrounding Chican@ studies and was the reason behind the founding of many Chican@ studies in colleges and universities.
+Aztlán had a big influence on the discourse surrounding Chicano studies and was the reason behind the founding of many Chicano studies in colleges and universities.
 The name of the journal came directly from El Plan Espiritual de Aztlán and under the direction of the historian Juan Gomez-Quiñones, the journal supported and sustained a culture of activism.
-Chican@ scholars in 1970 also wrote papers for the Chicano Studies Institute which were later published in the journal, Epoca.
-These papers addressed topics such as Chican@ curriculum, goals of the educational program and how to achieve academic recognition.
+Chicano scholars in 1970 also wrote papers for the Chicano Studies Institute which were later published in the journal, Epoca.
+These papers addressed topics such as Chicano curriculum, goals of the educational program and how to achieve academic recognition.

-In 1973, the University of California, Berkeley recognized the need to provide quality library materials to support the Chican@ studies programs, and in a more general sense to have academic spaces for Chican@ studies and Chican@ students.
-Researchers began to study the impact that these new programs had on students, finding that Mexican-American students responded positively to Chican@ studies and also to bilingual classes.
-Many scholars felt that the philosophy of education in the United States at the time was "inconsistent with the values of the Chicano movement" and that Chican@ studies needed to create tools for students to use in the real world and also a new type of research to solve problems.
-It was also important to find ways to recruit Chican@ teachers and administration within the schools to support students and research.
-Further support for Chican@ studies came in the form of the National Association of Chicana and Chicano Studies (NACCS) which was created in 1972 in San Antonio, Texas.
-The NACCS allows scholars in Chican@ studies to exchange ideas, share research, communicate, and it also has an annual conference.
-The conferences were important to help bring together scholars and legitimize Chican@ studies, since other disciplines have similar annual conferences.
-Through these conferences and the many other initiatives organized by Chican@ students and educators, many Chican@ studies programs were in place at major universities by 1975.
+In 1973, the University of California, Berkeley recognized the need to provide quality library materials to support the Chicano studies programs, and in a more general sense to have academic spaces for Chicano studies and Chicano students.
+Researchers began to study the impact that these new programs had on students, finding that Mexican-American students responded positively to Chicano studies and also to bilingual classes.
+Many scholars felt that the philosophy of education in the United States at the time was "inconsistent with the values of the Chicano movement" and that Chicano studies needed to create tools for students to use in the real world and also a new type of research to solve problems.
+It was also important to find ways to recruit Chicano teachers and administration within the schools to support students and research.
+Further support for Chicano studies came in the form of the National Association of Chicana and Chicano Studies (NACCS) which was created in 1972 in San Antonio, Texas.
+The NACCS allows scholars in Chicano studies to exchange ideas, share research, communicate, and it also has an annual conference.
+The conferences were important to help bring together scholars and legitimize Chicano studies, since other disciplines have similar annual conferences.
+Through these conferences and the many other initiatives organized by Chicano students and educators, many Chicano studies programs were in place at major universities by 1975.